Please register or login to continue

 There was something that the peculiar apparition left as a sign, and that was a brooch that was found on the floor after she had vanished.
 Mr Benton had recognised the brooch with immediacy, as belonging to his late beloved wife.
 His arrant reaction was expressible, and the brooch was indicative of the clear manifestation of the wraiths.

 'This brooch of Martha my late wife, I gave to her the day we got married ten years ago.
-She was a brilliant governess, intelligent and a God fearing woman, who I have loved'.
+She was a brilliant governess, intelligent and a God-fearing woman, who I have loved'.

 'If what you are confirming is truthful, then what we are dealing tonight is no mere imposture, but a daunting actuality.
 If so, what are we to do in accordance?'
 I had enquired.

-'Your enquiry of the topic is legitimate gentlemen.
+'Your enquiry of the topic is legitimate, gentlemen.
 Perhaps we should research more thoroughly this exciting phenomenon tomorrow in the morning.
 It is getting late, and I would prefer to leave at once, if there no objection', replied Mademoiselle LaFleur, as she had overheard the active conversation.

 'Leave the house you say Mademoiselle.
 It is impossible.
 Do you not hear the roar of the tempest?
 Do you not hear the thunder and the rain?
 The ravine has surely overflooded, and the roads are in no conditions to be traversed.
 Therefore, I understand your concern for Madam Pasternack, but she is resting now.
 I shall have the doctor visit tomorrow and examine her.
 Moreover, we cannot forsake this pressing need to investigate the spirit world', the Earl of Buckingham had said.

-'Indeed, you are definitively correct in your assumption my lord.
+'Indeed, you are definitively correct in your assumption, my lord.
 The conditions of the roads are not propitious for travelling', Mr Hartford responded.

 'I agree, and this mystery I am eager to solve', Mr Benton had exclaimed.

-The tempest had increased in intensity, and the rain drops could be heard fallen heavily, on the roof of the house.
+The tempest had increased in intensity and the rain drops could be heard fallen heavily, on the roof of the house.
 Several of us the guests were in one of the antechambers, when a wicked apparition had manifested before the fireplace.
 At first, the ghostly image was vague and shadowy, until the contours of the wraith were visible to be seen.
 We who were in the antechamber had quickly seen the apparition before us.
-It had an overpowering impact that had intimidated us, as the eyes of the ghosts were without pupils.
+It had an overpowering impact that had intimidated us as the eyes of the ghosts had no pupils.
 Its imposing shape had massed and hovered.
-We looked befuddled and startled, with the occurrence.
-No one knew who the wraith was at first, and what he had wanted.
-He did not utter a single word in the beginning.
-Instead, he had remained firm in his position, whilst we stood in awe not knowing what the ghost wanted.
-We did not get closer, but the spectre did, as he had advanced towards us.
+We looked befuddled and startled with the occurrence.

 'Who are you malevolent ghost?
 What do you seek?'
 Asked Mr Benton.